AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 ### The Docker Image labels
-The public repository of my image has 3 labels which are descibed below https://hub.docker.com/r/adampaternostro/apachetomcatazure/tags/
+The public repository of my image has 3 labels which are described below https://hub.docker.com/r/adampaternostro/apachetomcatazure/tags/
 1. **latest**: This is the code you would use in production.
 You need to test and configure this for your needs.
 2. **good**: This simulates a web app that takes 3 minutes to warm up, but does not start Apache until Tomcat is ready.